Volta REGSEC to hold consultative dialogue with key security Ministries

 Dr Letsa called for the need for increased sensitisation for the MPs on the campaign trail as he assured them of intelligence sharing towards curtailing the activities of the reckless bandits.

-He said lots of consultations had been carried out with key stakeholders, which he believed would give clarity to concerns been raise by all.
+He said lots of consultations had been carried out with key stakeholders, which he believed would give clarity to concerns been raised by all.

 He appealed to the media to remain professional in the trying times and avoid sensationalism and misinformation as that could aggravate the situation.